DusDus3428/CPP_CurrCalc/documentation/README.md

 ![CurrCalc Class Diagram](https://github.com/DusDus3428/CPP_CurrCalc/blob/feature/01_design/documentation/images/diagrams/03_CurrCalc_ClassDiagram.png "CurrCalc Class Diagram")

-There are only two classes: CurrencyDetail and ExchangeRate.<br/> CurrencyDetail holds two public properties, a string called "name" for the name of the currency, and a list of ExchangeRate objects called "exchangeRates".
+There are three classes: CurrencyDetail, ExchangeRate, and ExchangeratesApiClient.<br/> CurrencyDetail holds two public properties, a string called "name" for the name of the currency, and a list of ExchangeRate objects called "exchangeRates".
 The latter leads to a composition relationship from CurrencyDetail to ExchangeRate.
 CurrencyDetail also has the public "convertAmount" method, which takes a specified conversion amount, and the name of the target currency as arguments.
 The method will leverage the exchangeRates property to conduct the conversion.<br/>
-ExchangeRate also holds two public properties, a string called "currencyName" for the name of the currency, and a double called "rate" for the actual exchange rate.
+ExchangeRate also holds two public properties, a string called "currencyName" for the name of the currency, and a double called "rate" for the actual exchange rate.<br/>
+And then there is the ExchangeratesApiClient class.
+As its name states, it represents the client that sends requests to the exchangesrates API and handles the responses.
+It does not have any attributes, but four methods.
+The method getCurrencyNames() sends a request to the API to retrieve the list of currency names and then utilizes the private getCurrencyNamesFromResponse() method to extract and transform the names into a list of strings.
+Similarly, getCurrencyDetail() sends a request to the API to retrieve the currency detail using the name of the chosen initial currency.
+Then it utilizes the private getCurrencyDetailFromResponse() method to extract and transform the information into a CurrencyDetail object.

 ## Activity Diagram